ndorte/nmap-nipper/README.md

 **Nmap Nipper**

+Nmap Ripper performs a standard Nmap scan.
+It then sends http, https, and socket requests to the open ports found.
+Records the responsed connection information and protocols.

 *This program was made for pentests.
 The user is responsible for all illegal use.
 The program author is not responsible for illegal use.*

 **Usage:**